How can I setup the Ticket Center plugin?

 referrerpolicy="origin"

-sandbox="allow-forms allow-popups allow-modals allow-scripts allow-same-origin"
+sandbox="allow-forms allow-popups allow-modals allow-downloads allow-scripts allow-same-origin"

 width="100%"